seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 ## Examples of Useful Comments

-Useful comments are those that explain necessary but unusual code constructs, such as:
+Useful comments are those that explain necessary but unusual code constructs, such as those that:

-- Code taken from the internet.
+- are hacks
-- Working around weird APIs.
+- have magic constants
-- Non-obvious side-effects.
+- have non-obvious side-effects
-- Satisfying some automated tool such as a linter.
+- work around weird APIs
-- Magic constants.
+- satisfy some automated tool, such as a linter
-- Hacks.
+- intentionally preserve style for compatibility or historical reasons

 ## Examples of Extraneous Comments

-Common cases where comments are used and shouldn't be:
+Common instance of unjustifiable comments are those that:

-- Explaining an inline constant.
+- explain an inline constant
   - Instead, hoist it to a SHOUTING_CASE value, and if it still needs explanation, then consider a comment.
   - In the specific cases of numbers or strings, it can sometimes be useful to break the derivation of the value out into steps for emphasis, e.g., `const FIFTEEN_MINUTES = 15 * 60 * 1000;`
-- Explaining a boolean parameter at a call site.
+- explain a boolean parameter at a call site
-  - Instead, consider rewriting the called function to accept an enumeration or keyword arguments, forcing the call site to be clearer.
+  - Instead, consider [rewriting the called function to accept an enumeration](#enumerations-v-booleans) (or keyword arguments), forcing the call site to be clearer.
-- Restating adjacent code, e.g., annotating the line `sorted_values = sorted(values, key=lambda v: v.name)` with `# sort the values by name`.
+- restate adjacent code in prose
   - Instead, delete the comment.

 # Naming

-Good names go a long way towards pre-empting comments.
+Good names go a long way towards pre-empting reader questions and code comments.
 Following certain conventions make the code-reading experience smoother by not surprising your reader.
-They can even speed up code-writing by making you think _"What exactly am I trying to express here?"_ rather than barging ahead into a dead end with the first thing that comes to mind.
+They can even speed up code-writing by forcing you to stop and think _"What exactly am I trying to express here?"_ rather than barging ahead into a dead end with whatever control flow first comes to mind.

 ## Names Should Be At Least Two Words

 The clarity of any given name goes _way_ up from one word to two.
-Look around you: how many tables, chairs, windows, devices, utensils, tools, vehicles or people can you uniquely identify by adding just one adjective or locator to, well, "table", "chair", "window", etc.?
+Look around you: how many tables, chairs, windows, devices, utensils, tools, vehicles or people can you uniquely identify in your current "scope" by adding just one adjective or locator to, well, "table", "chair", "window", etc.?
 When in doubt, overshare.

 **Exception:** in highly-generic contexts, you might not be able to come up with a better name than `row` or `data`.